0x7FF/BooruToolkit/README.md

 ## Known bugs

-- [ ] File deletion in symlink mode isn't handled yet, expect dead links in your tag folders if you delete an image.
+- [ ] File deletion isn't handled yet, expect dead links in your tag folders if you delete an image.
-- [ ] TMSU module only works if your db is located in your home directory, modify the script if you want to use a different one.
+- [ ] Recursive mode is not supported on Windows yet.

 ## History

 ### TagOrganizer 2.2
-Fixed recursive mode and other minor code improvements.
+Recursive mode is now live! as well as some minor code enhancements.

 ### TagOrganizer 2.1
 Added TMSU support and recursive mode.